FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/directory_type_exit_start_heret/configuring_the_environment.md

 The possible values are COBOL and C language.

-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> uses this attribute to exchange data with the program using
-the EXIT via the structure best suited to the language in which it is implemented.
+Transfer CFT{{< TransferCFT/componentshortname  >}} uses this attribute to exchange data with the program using the EXIT via the structure best suited to the language in which it is implemented.